Since version 2.0, SNMP4J and SNMP4J-Agent support TLS. This How-To describes how those SNMP4J APIs are configured to use TLS.

 How to configure SNMP4J to use TLS?

-The following steps prepare the SNMP4J API for TLS usage:
+The following steps then prepare the SNMP4J API for TLS usage:

 - The SNMP TLS Transport Model (TLSTM) uses certificate based authentication, thus we need to configure a trust store for client authentication (SNMP command generator) and a key store (SNMP command responder):